List of The Sandman characters: Titania

-After The Sandman

 Titania is also a major character in the comic book The Books of Magic, of which the first four issues were written by Gaiman, and its spin-off series The Books of Faerie.
 In the latter series, it is revealed that she was a human girl who crossed over into the fay realm and was then adopted by the previous queen of the fay, and received her faerie powers from a circlet seized by her from that queen.
 Despite this power, it was revealed that she is illiterate, and so regularly uses Dream's library because its special properties allow its users to read books in any language, including those they cannot speak.
 There are suggestions that she may be the mother of the series' protagonist, Timothy Hunter.

+In the podcast, Titania is voiced by Felicity Duncan.

+In the Netflix series, Titania is portrayed by Ruta Gedmintas.

 Puck

 Puck is a brown-furred trickster and hobgoblin, who appears several times in The Sandman.

+He is seen for the first time in Sandman #19 where he was among those who accompanied Auberon and Titania where they joined Dream in seeing the production of A Midsummer Night's Dream.

-Puck aids the Norse God Loki in kidnapping Daniel, playing a small role in the death of the Sandman and Daniel's subsequent assuming of the title.
+In The Kindly Ones, Puck aids the Norse God Loki in kidnapping Daniel, playing a small role in the death of Dream and Daniel's subsequent assuming of the title by assisting Loki in capturing Daniel.

 Puck later appeared in an issue of The Books of Magic, hiding as a gangster called Mr. Robbins in Brighton whose true nature is discovered—but not exposed—by Timothy Hunter.
 The character was inspired by Puck of Shakespeare's A Midsummer Night's Dream.

+In the podcast, Puck is voiced by Kerry Shale.

+In the Netflix series, Puck is portrayed by Jack Gleeson.

 Immortals, witches, and long-lived humans

+The following characters are either immortals, witches, or long-lived humans:

 Hob Gadling

 Robert "Hob" Gadling is a human granted immortality, who meets with Dream once every hundred years.

 Hob was granted immortality in a pub named the White Horse in 1389 when he simply declared that he "had decided never to die"; whereupon Death agrees, at Dream's request, to forgo him.
 Hob thereupon takes to a variety of occupations over the centuries, including slaving, and periodically reinvents himself as a descendant of his previous persona.
-Gradually, he acquires a conscience, and by the 20th Century has become full of remorse at his past deeds.
+Gradually, he acquires a conscience and by the 20th century, he has become full of remorse at his past deeds.
 Dream converses with Gadling once per century, of Gadling's latest occupations.
-At their 20th Century meeting, Dream admits that the purpose of the exercise was simply for him to have a friend.
-In The Wake, Death offers to end his six-hundred-year life; but Gadling declines.
+At their 20th century meeting, Dream admits that the purpose of the exercise was simply for him to have a friend.

+In The Wake, Death offers to end his six-hundred-year life.
+Gadling declines.

+In the podcast, Hob Gadling is voiced by Matthew Horne.

+In the Netflix series, Hob is portrayed by Ferdinand Kingsley.